 - Remember to bring extra jars to the grocery store when shopping for company (including take-out).

-- Make finger foods for larger parties and consider serving tap water with lemon slices instead of fizzy water.
+- Make finger foods for larger parties and consider serving tap water with lemon slices instead of fizzy water (for ideas, see my blogpost on how-to throw a zero-waste party)

 - Use glassware, ceramic dishes and cloth napkins at all times.